hughestu/MATLAB-Binance-API/README.md

 2. Make your public and private keys accessible via `[pubKey,secKey] = getkeys(accountName)` as follows: (i) copy your public and private keys into getkeys_Template.m (see: MATLAB-Binance-API/subfunctions/getkeys_Template.m); (ii) rename getkeys_Template.m to getkeys.m.

-3. Verify that the authentication works correcty.
+3. Verify that the authentication works correctly.
 You can do this by calling `[~,~,response] = spot.accountInfo` and then checking that the response contains an HTTP status code of 200.

 4. At this point, I recommend generating a list of functions contained in the toolboxes by calling `help spot` and `help pub`.
 This gives you a one-line description of what each function does and links to further information for each function.